TL;DR: The Busy Reader's Guide

 Here are the main benefits we've found for a SaaS switching to a knowledge base.

-You can help users take shortcuts with built-in search
+You can help users take shortcuts search

 Organization helps users with content consumption